 - Serve individual slices with sweetened whipped cream or a scoop of vanilla ice cream.

-If you like this Cherry Rhubarb Pie, you might also enjoy:
+If you like this cherry and rhubarb pie, you might also enjoy these recipes featuring those ingredients!